DrugLib.com — Drug Information Portal

 Condition / reason: Eczema

-Dosage & duration: Cream Form (dosage frequency: 2 times a day) for the period of 2 weeks
+Dosage & duration: cream form (dosage frequency: 2 times a day) for the period of 2 weeks

-Other conditions: Allergies
+Other conditions: skin allergies

 Reported Results